-The Order of Business is No. a1, motion re the arrangements for the sitting of the House on Tuesday, 11 December, to be taken on conclusion of the Order of Business without debate; No. 1, motion re opt-in under protocol to a measure in the area of the asylum migration and integration fund, AMIF, back from committee to be taken on conclusion of No. a1, without debate; No. 2, Social Welfare, Pensions and Civil Registration Bill 2018 – Second Stage, to be taken at 12.45 p.m., with the contributions of group spokespersons not to exceed eight minutes and all other Senators not to exceed five minutes; No. 2a, Health (Regulation of Termination of Pregnancy) Bill 2018 - Second Stage, to be taken on conclusion of No. 2 with contributions of spokespersons not to exceed 12 minutes and all other Senators not to exceed eight minutes.
+The Order of Business is No. a1, motion re arrangements for the sitting of the House on Tuesday, 11 December, to be taken without debate at the conclusion of the Order of Business; No. 1, motion re opt-in under Protocol No. 21 to take part in a measure in respect of the Asylum, Migration and Integration Fund, AMIF, back from committee, to be taken without debate at the conclusion of No. a1; No. 2, Social Welfare, Pensions and Civil Registration Bill 2018 – Second Stage, to be taken at 12.45 p.m., with the contributions of group spokespersons not to exceed eight minutes each and those of all other Senators not to exceed five minutes each; and No. 2a, Health (Regulation of Termination of Pregnancy) Bill 2018 - Second Stage, to be taken at the conclusion of No. 2, with the contributions of spokespersons not to exceed 12 minutes each and those of all other Senators not to exceed eight minutes each.

 Order of Business